hasura/graphql-engine/manual/data/run-sql.rst

       .. image:: ../../img/manual/data/alter-column-sql.png

       .. note::
-         You should click on ``This is a migration`` option before executing the query if you want to retain the query as a db migration.
+         Check the ``This is a migration`` option before executing the query if you want to retain the query as a db migration.

+         Check the ``Track table`` option before executing a query to create a table/view if you want the Data microservice to track it and enable access to it via the APIs.

    .. tab:: REST API